 - Happy Knotters: Meeting the last Saturday of some months.
 A United Methodist Women (UMW) group that meets to make blankets as a source of comfort, warmth, and love to patients entering the NGMC hospice unit.
 Also “Memory Bears” for families of patients who have experienced a death.
 Open to women of all ages.
 Email Rev. Kathie Stasko.

 - Prayer Shawl Ministry: Meeting the second Saturday of each month at 9:30 a.m. in Room 109.
 Creating prayer shawls as an act of comfort.
 Basic instruction and yarn provided.
 Email Michele Mack.

 Popsicle Distributor: Pass out popsicles at the different seasonal sporting opportunities.
 Email Barbara Ledbetter.

 - Set-Up Person/Team: 2-4 times a month on Sundays following 11 a.m. worship.
 Set up tables each week, move/stack chairs as needed to get the food pantry ready for the week.

 - Food Unloader: 1-2 times a month.
 Help unload food deliveries from the food banks.

 - Community Food Distributors: A once-a-month commitment to deliver food to people in the various surrounding communities that we serve.

 - For these and other Food Pantry opportunities, email Barbara Ledbetter.

 Prayer Team: The Intercessory Prayer Ministry provides anyone in crisis a group to turn to for prayer.
 Prayer is a gift of love we can give, and it requires only a sincere and compassionate heart.
-You will be asked to pray each week for the prayer requests that you receive either by mail or email.
-You will pray for the needs of our Church family, our community, and the world.
-To become a part of the Intercessory Prayer Ministry, email Kim Medlin and Linda Robertson.
+To make a prayer request or find out how to help email Prayer.